International Business major

 The major requires foreign language competency through the intermediate level.

-International business majors are also required to take part in a semester-long cross-cultural experience in order to develop skills in cross-cultural understanding, living and communication or an alternative program like the International Business Institute, a summer-long program of formal business study in Europe.
+International business majors are also required to take part in a semester-long intercultural experience in order to develop skills in intercultural understanding, living and communication or an alternative program like the International Business Institute, a summer-long program of formal business study in Europe.

 Other options are the business track of the Council for Christian Colleges and Universities Costa Rica study program and the Brethren Colleges Abroad programs, which focuses on language study in a variety of locations throughout Latin America, Asia and Europe.
 Learn more about these opportunities.